Introduction to Python Class Constants

 A value is declared and is known for being constant, is represented by giving capital letters to any variable considered.

 Objects such as dictionaries and lists are mutable, that is, changeable.
 If const is bound to such objects, for example, a list object, the name is always bound to the object list.
-The contents of the list though may change.
+The contents of the list, though, may change.
 Meaning, unbound or rebound of items and more items can be removed and added with the object through methods like append.

 How Does Python Class Constants Work?

 In a human understanding, or non-technical, the constants can be considered as something you buy and don’t have an exchange policy.
-Or in other words, you buy some books, take any number of books, and taking bag as a constant, those books once placed in the bag, cannot be replaced back again.
+Or in other words, you buy some books, take any number of books, and taking the bag as a constant, those books once placed in the bag, cannot be replaced back again.

 Now, getting into the actual working:

 In Python, variables are named locations that are basically used to store data within the memory.
-The unique Identifier name is given each and every variable.
+The unique Identifier name is given to each and every variable.
 Variables do not need the declaration prior to reserving memory.
 Variable initialization automatically happens after assigning a value to a variable.

 count = 0